chaleedata/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 # Data Science Portfolio by Chalee Cheappimolchai

-This practice is a compilation of notebooks which I created for Data Science related tasks like Tutorials, Exploratory Data Analysis, and Machine Learning.
+This portfolio is a compilation of notebooks which I created for Data Science related tasks like Tutorials, Exploratory Data Analysis, and Machine Learning.

 ## 🔥 First project [Investigate DATA](https://github.com/chaleedata/Investigate-Gun-dataset)
 - show syntax and process clean data beginner must to know.